makersacademy/chitter-challenge/README.md

 # Chitter Challenge
 Solving makers chitter challenge.
-This is a twitter-style application where users can see messages posted from other users, with some functionality to sign up and log in to post their own messages.
+This is a application where users can see messages posted from other users, with some functionality to sign up and log in to post their own messages.

 (More information in original readme - https://github.com/makersacademy/chitter-challenge)